MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/build-app.md

 - Commitment to build a high-quality and sticky collaborative app on Teams and monetize the app via transactable SaaS subscriptions on the marketplace.
 - Adherence to platform fundamentals and collaboration apps design principles.
 - Executive commit for multi-quarter app roadmap and GTM investments.
-- Identification of and agreement with pilot customers to get feedback on the app and adopt once published.
+- Identification of pilot customers and  getting their agreement to provide feedback on the app and adopt once published.

 ## Where can Microsoft help?